Les Misérables (musical): Act I

 By 1823, Valjean is living disguised as Monsieur Madeleine, a factory owner and the mayor of Montreuil-sur-Mer.
 Fantine, a single mother working at Valjean's factory, is fired after a disagreement with the lustful foreman and sinks into poverty ("At the End of the Day"; "I Dreamed a Dream"), selling her locket and hair, and becoming a prostitute ("Lovely Ladies").
 When she fights back against an abusive customer, Javert, now a police inspector, arrests her.
 Valjean intervenes and takes her to a hospital ("Fantine's Arrest").

 When Valjean rescues a man pinned by a runaway cart, Javert, who has pursued him over the years, suspects his true identity.
 Learning an innocent man is about to be jailed in his place, Valjean confesses ("Who Am I?").
 At the hospital, Fantine dies after Valjean promises to rescue her daughter Cosette from the thieving Thénardiers, innkeepers who are paid to raise her ("Fantine's Death (Come to Me)").
 Valjean escapes Javert ("The Confrontation").
 In Montfermeil, the Thénardiers use Cosette as a servant, treating her cruelly, while extorting money from Fantine ("Castle on a Cloud"; "Master of the House").
 Valjean pays them 1,500 francs to release Cosette ("The Bargain") and takes her to Paris ("The Waltz of Treachery").

 In 1832 Paris, unrest grows with the impending death of the merciful General Lamarque.
 Student revolutionaries Marius Pontmercy and Enjolras prepare for an uprising.
-The Thénardiers, who have lost their inn and now lead a gang of street criminals, plot scams. Éponine befriends the streetwise urchin Gavroche ("Look Down").
+The Thénardiers, who have lost their inn and now lead a gang of street criminals, plot scams.
+Their daughter Éponine befriends the streetwise urchin Gavroche ("Look Down").
 She secretly loves Marius, but he falls instantly for Cosette when he meets her with Valjean, whom the Thénardiers attempt to rob ("The Robbery").
 Valjean is recognized, but he and Cosette escape; Javert vows to recapture him ("Stars").
-Marius persuades Éponine to help him find Cosette ("Éponine’s Errand").
+Marius persuades Éponine to help him find Cosette ("Éponine's Errand").

 As Enjolras rallies the students ("The ABC Café/Red and Black"), Marius pines for Cosette.
-News of Lamarque’s death sparks plans for revolution ("Do You Hear the People Sing?").
+News of Lamarque's death sparks plans for revolution ("Do You Hear the People Sing?").
 Cosette confronts Valjean about his secrets ("In My Life"). Éponine finds Cosette, and Marius and Cosette confess their love ("A Heart Full of Love").
-Thénardier and his gang arrive to rob Valjean's house but are foiled by Éponine’s warning ("The Attack on Rue Plumet").
+Thénardier and his gang arrive to rob Valjean's house but are foiled by Éponine's warning ("The Attack on Rue Plumet").
 Believing Javert has found him, Valjean plans to flee with Cosette.
 On the eve of the 1832 Paris Uprising, Enjolras exhorts all of Paris to join the revolution. Éponine acknowledges in anguish that Marius will never love her.
-Javert plans to spy on, while the students and rebels steel themselves for battle ("One Day More").
+Javert plans to spy on the students and rebels, who steel themselves for battle ("One Day More").